celloward/plant-watering/README.md

   ```
   to install the project dependencies.
 ## Setup
-  Once the file system and dependencies are installed, the database can be reset with current data through:
+  Once the file system and dependencies are installed, the database can be reset with current data through
   ```
-  $ rake db:reset
+  $ rake db:setup
   ```
 ## Run
-  To run the app in a web browser, enter into the command line:
+  To run the app in a web browser, run:
   ```
   $ rails server
   ```
-  Open the web browser of choice and enter the url `http://localhost:3000/`
+  Open a web browser and go to `http://localhost:3000/`
   The full calendar of the schedule as well as an agenda for the day's watering will appear.
   To terminate the Rails server, press `Ctrl+C` in the command line window running the local server.